arduino-libraries/Arduino_OplaUI/docs/readme.md

 There are two ways you can access your widgets:

 * The **DirectWidgetsApp** class assigns each widget to a button: in this case you're limited to 5 widgets and you can't use the buttons for interaction
-* The **CycleWidgetsApp** class lets you cycle through the widgets using a single button: in this case you can have as many widgets as the board memory allows and you can use the remaning four buttons for interaction
+* The **CycleWidgetsApp** class lets you cycle through the widgets using a single button: in this case you can have as many widgets as the board memory allows and you can use the remaining four buttons for interaction

 See the examples to learn the syntax.